sutantyo/scala/README.md

 ## Installation

-Installed Scala following the instructions on https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html (using WSL on Windows).
+Installed Scala following the instructions on https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html (using WSL on Windows) using `sdkman`.
+Here are the steps:
-The first step is to install `sdkman` (https://sdkman.io/), here are the steps on WSL:
 - `sudo apt-get install zip`
 - `sudo apt-get install unzip`
 - (restart terminal)